CortexFoundation/tech-doc/model-writing-tutorial.md

 This Python program does two things (1) train a handwritten digit model using MXNet.
 (2) prepare your dataset (MNIST in this case) for the MRT, which needs to see your dataset in order to get an idea of the range of activation values - only then can it know how to quantize your model for optimal performance.

-Trained models are stored under `~/mrt_model` (assuming you're `cvm-runtime` folder is under the root directory.
-If not, your models should be under `../mrt_models`).
+It will take a few minutes to run.
+Upon completion, the trained model is stored under `~/mrt_model` (assuming you're `cvm-runtime` folder is under the root directory.
+If not, your model should be under `../mrt_models`).

 **Very Important Note:**
-If you're training a custom model with your custom dataset, keep in mind that you must alter the code to allow MRT to read your dataset properly.
+If you're training a custom model with your custom dataset, keep in mind that you must alter the source code to allow MRT to read your dataset properly.
 We're working on a more friendly interface regarding this.
 Meanwhile, feel free to directly alter the source code yourself for workarounds.

 # Stage III: Quantize Your Model